godvmxi/godvmxi.github.io/resume/markdown/dev_game.md

 : Jingliang Jiang

 Experience
-: 9 years in total, 6 years in multi-national companys, including AMD and Cisco
+: 9 years total, 6 years in multi-national companys, including AMD and Cisco

 Degree
-: Master's and Bechor's Degree for EE, part-time for Master
+: Master's and Bechelor's Degree for EE, full-time for Bechelor and part-time for Master

 Available
 : September